 Yes, there is an onsite restaurant.

 Yes, Centre for Computing History is wheelchair friendly and has accessible toilets.

-Centre for Computing History has not told us if they are fully pushchair friendly.
+No, Centre for Computing History have stated they are not pushchair friendly.

 Centre for Computing History has not told us if they are dog friendly.